 Michael D. Echanis: The Life and Times of the

 Army Ranger Training Expert and Hwa Rang Do Ambassador

 Michael Janich's H2HC Reality Check #1: You May Get Only One Shot at Using Self-Defense Moves Against a Knife Attack

-In a prison-style “shanking,” military H2HC situation or a vicious street attack where the opponent’s goal is simply to kill you, you will have only one shot to block the initial knife thrust using self-defense moves.
+In a prison-style "shanking," military H2HC situation or a vicious street attack in which the opponent's goal is simply to kill you, you will have only one shot to block the initial knife thrust using self-defense moves.